What to expect and how to prepare for standard financial and operational reviews.

 Based on the review findings, there are four possible outcomes:

-- No collection or payment is required, as societies are responsible for managing their own operating deficits and surpluses.
+2. No collection or payment is required, as the Provider is responsible for managing its own operating deficits and surpluses.

-We’ll notify you of your review results by mail or email.
+We will notify you of your review results by email.

-Important: Make sure you include all the requested information; otherwise the review process could be delayed.
+Important: Please make sure you include all the requested information; otherwise the review process could be delayed.

 BC Housing Subsidy Equal to or Over > $100,000 Annual Filing Requirements